Angela’s overall research interest is the link between social and ecological systems, and how this link affects nature conservation outcomes.

 One area of focus is on multi-actor collaborative approaches to the governance of ecosystems and conservation problems, and their effectiveness for addressing complex conservation and environmental problems.
-I apply systems thinking and statistical network analysis techniques.
+Angela applies systems thinking and statistical network analysis techniques.

-My research involves collaborations with members of government and non-government organisations such as the Luc Hoffman Institute, WWF, CSIRO and the Stockholm Resilience Centre.
-My PhD project was supervised by Prof. Kerrie Wilson (School of Biological Sciences, UQ), Dr Ryan McAllister (CSIRO) and Prof. Jonathan Corcoran (School of Geography, Planning and Environmental Management, UQ).
+Angela’s research involves collaborations with members of government and non-government organisations such as the Luc Hoffman Institute, WWF, CSIRO and the Stockholm Resilience Centre.
+Her PhD project was supervised by Prof. Kerrie Wilson (School of Biological Sciences, UQ), Dr Ryan McAllister (CSIRO) and Prof. Jonathan Corcoran (School of Geography, Planning and Environmental Management, UQ).

 Postdoctoral Research Fellow, University of Queensland, 2015 – current